Timeline - Riots in Britain

 August 6 - Duggan's friends and family gather outside Tottenham police station for a peaceful protest.
 About 200-300 people join the demonstration.

--- Later, missiles are thrown at police after what locals say is a dispute between a protester and a police officer.
+-- Later, bottles and missiles are thrown at police after what locals say was a dispute between a protester and a police officer.

 August 6-7 - Violence continues through the night in Tottenham.
 Rioters attack banks and loot shops.